4 Steps Your IT Asset Disposition Vendor Should be Taking to Protect You

 Most companies IT asset disposition programs are often overlooked.
 A formal security policy and responsible technology recycling should play a key part in your risk management strategy.
 It is even more important that you know what steps your IT asset disposal (ITAD) vendor is taking to ensure your company is fully protected.
 Lack of due diligence leaves your company vulnerable to data security issues (data breaches), compliance issues with regards to your industries regulations, possible environmental violations, and so forth.
 So ask yourself, what steps are being taken by your vendor to ensure your assets are protected?

 A data breach can cost your company tens of thousands to millions of dollars in fines and legal fees.
 It can also leave your companies image tarnished with bad publicity once it reaches media outlets.
 I have mentioned this before; the best offense is a good defense.
 To greatly reduce the risk of a data breach you must partner with someone who has a third-party certification.
-There are two major certifications to look for, the first is ISO/IEC 27001 certification, and the second is certification from the National Association for Information Destruction (NAID).
 Having either of these certifications means that your vendor is not only taking the necessary steps to ensure secure data destruction, but their process is under yearly review and audit.

 Certified Electronics Recycling- Did you know that your company is responsible for their electronic assets until end of life?
 If your vendor is disposing of your electronics improperly you can (and will) still be held liable.
 Like above, the best way to ensure proper electronics recycling is to use a vendor with the proper certifications.